LTUC/amman-dotnet-401d2/Curriculum/Class04/Resources/Properties.md

     }

     Person person = new Person();
-    person.Name = "Joe";  // the set accessor is invoked here
+    person.Name = "Joe";  // the set accessors is invoked here

     System.Console.Write(person.Name);  // the get accessor is invoked here
 ```